asolutioncompany/cache-enabler-dark-fork/README.md

+# Cache Enabler Dark Fork

+Adds the capability to create cache versions of multiple themes based on a cookie value.

+Documentation will be added to guide setup since it requires Javascript to add the capability to interactively switch themes.

 # Cache Enabler - WordPress Caching Plugin

 Cache Enabler is a lightweight caching plugin for WordPress that makes your website faster by generating static HTML files.
 It supports converting inline image URLs to WebP, creating a separate mobile cache, and pre-compressing cached pages with Brotli and Gzip.